-Interest-only home loans feature a set time period where the buyer only pays interest on the loan.
+Interest-only home loans feature a set amount of time where the buyer only pays interest on the loan.
 With these loans, the initial monthly payments are a fraction of a traditional mortgage payment that includes both interest and principal.
-However, the buyer is not reducing the principal while only paying interest, and possibly not gaining any equity in the property.
+However, the buyer is not reducing the principal while only paying interest and possibly not gaining any equity in the property.

-After a set period, the buyer typically begins to also pay the principal of the loan, which increases the monthly payment.
+After a set period, the buyer typically begins to pay both the loan’s interest and principal, which increases the monthly payment.

 A conforming mortgage conforms to the standards put in place by government organizations like Freddie Mac and Fannie Mae.
 Loans are conforming when they fall into the correct size limits and meet other loan criteria of the specific mortgage program chosen.

 We specialize in many types of mortgages, including conventional home mortgages, FHA, VA, USDA mortgage options, refinance loans, and reverse mortgages.
 We’ve worked extensively with cash-out refinancing and help clients to lower their monthly mortgage payments.